Best small cars to buy in Canada

 How we chose the best small cars in Canada

-We chose the best cars on this page based on vehicles available in Canada.
+We chose the best cars in this guide based on vehicles available in Canada.
 These vehicles are not representative of the entire market.
 When choosing our picks for the best small cars in Canada, we considered price, safety, unique features, awards, ratings and sales volume.
 No single car will be the best choice for everyone, so compare your options to find the best fit for your situation.

 Why buy a small car?